d2l-ai/d2l-en/chapter_deep-learning-computation/custom-layer.md

 ## Layers without Parameters

-Since this is slightly intricate, we start with a custom layer (aka Block) that does not have any inherent parameters.
+Since this is slightly intricate, we start with a custom layer (also known as Block) that does not have any inherent parameters.
 Our first step is very similar to when we introduced blocks in :numref:`sec_model_construction`.
 The following `CenteredLayer` class constructs a layer that subtracts the mean from the